Transplantation Infectious Diseases

 Fellowship Program

 There is an increasing demand, locally and nationally, for physician subspecialists with specific training and expertise in the care of immunocompromised hosts, including transplant recipients.
-To meet this increasing demand, the Division of Infectious Diseases has grown a malignancy hematology/Transplant Infectious Diseases service line at Vanderbilt University Medical Center (VUMC).
-Given the divisional support and general interest in this emerging field, we have established a Transplantation Infectious Diseases Fellowship to train the next generation of leaders in transplant ID.
+To meet this increasing demand, the Division of Infectious Diseases has continued to grow the malignant hematology/Transplant Infectious Diseases service line at Vanderbilt University Medical Center (VUMC).

 Patients seen at VUAH by the Transplant ID consulting service include solid-organ transplant recipients (heart, lung, liver, kidney, and pancreas), hematopoietic stem-cell transplant recipients (allogeneic, autologous, and CAR-T), as well as patients receiving therapy for hematologic malignancies.
 While these patients often require ID consultation for conditions also seen in the general population, a large portion of their care revolves around treatment of fungal infections, viral infections and the interaction between anti-infective drugs and chemotherapy or immunosuppressants.